 Learning Objectives

-Strong brands can create impressive values based on their advantages for consumers and owners.
-A well-managed brand attracts consumers, talent, stakeholders, and investors and increases the engagement of employees.
-For this reason, strategic management techniques, tools and success factors are at the center of interest of corporations, managers, and researchers.
-Brand management is gaining even more significance from a global perspective as products, prices, and distribution are becoming increasingly similar worldwide.
+Strong brands can convey powerful values based on their advantages for consumers and owners.
+A well-managed brand attracts consumers, talent, stakeholders, and investors, while improving and sustaining employee engagement.
+For this reason, strategic management techniques, tools, and success factors are of essential importance for corporations, managers, and researchers.
+Brand management has therefore gained more significance from a global perspective, with products, prices, and distribution channels becoming increasingly similar worldwide.

-Additionally, locally operating corporations are increasingly competing against global players due to digitization processes.
-E-commerce, social media, and other digitally driven progresses have changed consumer behavior incisively.
+Additionally, local operating corporations are increasingly competing against global players thanks to digitilization.
+E-commerce, social media, and other digitally driven advancements have changed consumer behavior considerably.
 Consumers can search, compare, communicate, and buy online worldwide.
-Therefore, a strong brand is of growing relevance for creating and expanding long-term, profitable consumer relationships and a solid market position.
+Therefore, having a strong brand is crucial for creating and expanding long-term, profitable consumer relationships and for securing a solid market position.

-Managing brands on a global scale poses many challenges and demands sophisticated tactics and approaches.
+Managing brands on a global scale poses many challenges, making it necessary to adopt sophisticated tactics and approaches.

-The course Global Branding will cover key aspects for strategically developing and managing brands from a global perspective.
-Starting with general conditions for brands on local and global markets, defining the parameters of brand equity, understanding how to position a brand globally, and why trademark rights are crucial.
-We will dive deeper into balancing the right marketing mix, including brand communication, and will shed light on different brand types, such as the management of brand portfolios and architectures.
-Special features like employer and personal branding will also be discussed from a global perspective and underlined by practical examples.
-Finally, relevant international management aspects like the country-of-origin effect, standardization versus adaption decisions and considerations when entering markets will be presented.
-The course will lastly provide important insights about brand controlling tools and one of the most crucial management techniques: How to measure brand equity.
+The Global Branding course will cover key aspects of strategic development and brand management from a global perspective.
+We will start with an analysis of the general market conditions that affect brands on local and global scales, before defining the parameters of brand equity, considering how to position a brand globally, and identifying the reasons why trademark rights are crucial.
+We will then delve deeper into the question of how to find the right balance in the marketing mix, including brand communication, and will shed light on different brand types, taking into account the management of brand portfolios and architectures.
+Special features such as employer and personal branding will also be discussed from a global perspective and underlined by practical examples.
+Relevant international management aspects will be presented, including the country-of-origin effect, standardization versus adaptation decisions, and considerations for entering markets.
+Finally, the course will provide important insights into brand tracking tools and one of the most crucial management techniques: how to measure brand equity.

-Unit 1 – Necessity and Importance of Brand Management
+Unit 1 – The Necessity and Importance of Brand Management

 Study Goals

-On completion of this unit, you will be able to…
+On completion of this unit, you will be able to:

-… define a brand.
+Define a brand.

-… assess what is important when brands access global markets.
+Recognize what is important when brands access global markets.

-… differentiate the importance of brands for companies and consumers.
+Differentiate brands and assess their importance for companies and consumers.

-… make strategic decisions about global brands.
+Make strategic decisions about global brands.

-1. Necessity and Importance of Brand Management
+1. The Necessity and Importance of Brand Management

 Introduction

 Driven by globalization, companies enter foreign markets with their brands mainly focused on economic goals such as lower costs or higher sales.
 Brands are distributed across national boundaries, presenting new opportunities, as well as new challenges.
-Multinational corporations must be sensitive to the different markets they serve, including language and cultural requirements.
+Multinational corporations must be sensitive to the different markets they serve, taking care to respect linguistic and cultural differences.
 Local marketing teams must be empowered and the corporate branding has to be translated for the local audience.
 Balancing local and global is a difficult act.

-The complexity of global brand management has been catalyzed by digital technologies.
+The complexity of global brand management has not necessarily been resolved by digital technologies.
 The evolution of media is both a blessing and a curse for branding.
 It helps brands to get their message out and engage consumers in corners of the world that were not accessible before.
 However, the digital world is also something of a lawless environment.
-Managers can lose control over their brands as the consumer has gained unexpected power.
+Managers can lose control over their brands and the consumer has gained unexpected power.

 Set against this background, the role of a global brand manager has become increasingly important in ensuring a consistent consumer experience at every step along the customer journey.
-Global brands use different strategies to operate in different countries based on standardization and differentiation.
-Standardization and differentiation influence every brand action and is linked to the political, economic, and social factors of a country.
+Global brands use various strategies to operate in different countries based on standardization and differentiation.
+These influence every marketing action and are linked to the political, economic, and social factors of a country.

 1.1 What Exactly is a Brand?